^

 40 mg methylprednisolone acetate

-A feature of corticosteroids used for intraarticular administration is a prolonged anti-inflammatory and analgesic effect.
-Given the duration of the effect of depot corticosteroids, you can arrange in the following order:
+A feature of corticosteroid preparations used for intra-articular administration is a prolonged anti-inflammatory and analgesic effect.
+Taking into account the duration of the effect, depot corticosteroids can be arranged in the following order:

-1. hydrocortisone acetate - is released in the form of a microcrystalline suspension in 5 ml vials (125 mg of the drug); when intra-articular injection from the cavity is practically not absorbed, the effect lasts from 3 to 7 days; in connection with a relatively weak and short effect in recent times is extremely rare;
+1. hydrocortisone acetate - is available in the form of a microcrystalline suspension in 5 ml vials (125 mg of the drug); when administered intra-articularly, it is practically not absorbed from the cavity, the effect lasts from 3 to 7 days; due to the relatively weak and short effect, it has been used extremely rarely lately;

-2. triamcinolone acetonide - is released in the form of an aqueous crystalline suspension, in ampoules of 1 and 5 ml (40 mg / ml); anti-inflammatory and analgesic effect occurs 1-2 days after the injection and lasts 2-3 (rarely 4) weeks; The main drawback is the frequent development of atrophy of the skin and subcutaneous fat, necrosis of tendons, ligaments or muscles at the injection site;
+2. triamcinolone acetonide - is available in the form of an aqueous crystalline suspension, in ampoules of 1 and 5 ml (40 mg/ml); the anti-inflammatory and analgesic effect occurs 1-2 days after injection and lasts 2-3 (less often 4) weeks; the main disadvantage is the frequent development of atrophy of the skin and subcutaneous fat, necrosis of tendons, ligaments or muscles at the injection site;

-3. methylprednisolone acetate - is released in the form of an aqueous suspension, in ampoules of 1, 2 and 5 ml (40 mg / ml); the duration and severity of the effect almost does not differ from the preparation of triamcinolone acetonide; when used at recommended doses, the risk of atrophy and necrosis of soft tissues at the injection site is minimal; practically does not have mineralocorticoid activity;
+3. methylprednisolone acetate - is available in the form of an aqueous suspension, in ampoules of 1, 2 and 5 ml (40 mg/ml); in terms of duration and severity of effect, it is almost no different from the drug triamcinolone acetonide; when used in recommended doses, the risk of developing atrophy and necrosis of soft tissues at the injection site is minimal; has virtually no mineralocorticoid activity;

-4. Combined drug (trade names registered in Ukraine - Diprospan, Flosteron) containing 2 mg of betamethasone disodium phosphate (highly soluble quick-absorbing ether, provides a quick effect) and 5 mg of betamethasone dipropionate (a poorly soluble, slow-absorbing depot fraction, has a prolonged effect) , is issued in ampoules of 1 ml, the composition of the drug causes a rapid (within 2-3 hours after intraarticular administration) and prolonged (3-4 weeks) effect; The micronized structure of the suspension crystals ensures painless injections.
+4. a combination drug (trade names registered in Ukraine - Diprospan, Flosteron), containing 2 mg of betamethasone disodium phosphate (highly soluble, rapidly absorbed ester, provides a rapid effect) and 5 mg of betamethasone dipropionate (poorly soluble, slowly absorbed depot fraction, has a prolonged effect), available in 1 ml ampoules, the composition of the drug determines a rapid (already 2-3 hours after intra-articular administration) and prolonged (3-4 weeks) effect; the micronized structure of the suspension crystals ensures painless injections.

-Local intra-articular administration of triampinolone hexacetonide caused a short-term reduction in pain in the knee joints affected by osteoarthritis; the results of treatment were the best in cases of preliminary aspiration of exudate from the joint cavity before injection.
+Local intra-articular injection of triampinolone hexacetonide caused a short-term reduction in pain in knee joints affected by osteoarthrosis; treatment results were better in cases of preliminary aspiration of exudate from the joint cavity before injection.
 R.A.
-Dieppe et al (1980) demonstrated that local intra-articular corticosteroids lead to a more pronounced pain reduction than placebo.
+Dieppe et al. (1980) demonstrated that local intra-articular injection of corticosteroids leads to a more pronounced reduction in pain than placebo.

-The main indications for the use of corticosteroids in osteoarthritis are the persistence of synovitis against a background of conservative treatment, as well as the persistent inflammation of periarticular tissues (tendovaginitis, bursitis, etc.).
-Planning intrasynovial administration of prolonged glucocorticosteroids, it should be remembered that the drugs of this group are contraindicated in infectious arthritis of various etiologies, infection of the skin and subcutaneous fat or muscle in the zone of administration, sepsis, hemarthroses (hemophilia, trauma, etc.), intraarticular fractures.
-With a persistent pain syndrome and the absence of synovitis that is not controlled by conservative therapy, glucocorticosteroids should not be injected into the joint, it must be administered periarticularly.
-In the III-IV stages of Kellgren and Lawrence, intra-articular injections of glucocorticosteroids should be used very carefully, only in the case of ineffective conservative measures.
+The main indications for the use of corticosteroids in osteoarthrosis are persistent synovitis despite conservative treatment, as well as persistent inflammation of the periarticular tissues (tendovaginitis, bursitis, etc.).
+When planning intra-articular administration of prolonged glucocorticosteroids, it is necessary to remember that drugs of this group are contraindicated in infectious arthritis of various etiologies, infection of the skin and subcutaneous fat or muscles in the injection area, sepsis, hemarthrosis (hemophilia, trauma, etc.), intra-articular fractures.
+In case of persistent pain syndrome and the absence of synovitis that is not relieved by conservative therapy, glucocorticosteroids should not be injected into the joint, but should be administered periarticularly.
+At stages III-IV according to Kellgren and Lawrence, intra-articular injections of glucocorticosteroids should be used with extreme caution, only if conservative measures are ineffective.

-An important requirement for intraarticular injections is compliance with aseptic rules:
+An important requirement when performing intra-articular injections is compliance with aseptic rules:

-• the hands of the doctor should be clean, preferably in surgical gloves,
+• the doctor's hands must be clean, preferably wearing surgical gloves,

 • Only disposable syringes are used,

-• after dialing the drug in a syringe immediately before the introduction of the needle is changed to a sterile,
+• after drawing the drug into the syringe, immediately before administration, the needle is changed to a sterile one,

-• the evacuation of the intra-articular fluid and the administration of the drug must be done with different syringes,
+• evacuation of intra-articular fluid and administration of the drug must be done with different syringes,

-• the injection zone is treated with 5% alcohol solution of iodine, then 70% alcohol,
+• the injection area is treated with a 5% alcohol solution of iodine, then with 70% alcohol,

-• after injection, the injection site is pressed with a cotton swab dipped in 70% alcohol and fixed with a bandage or bandage for at least 2 hours,
+• After administration, the injection site is pressed with a cotton swab soaked in 70% alcohol and fixed with a plaster or bandage for at least 2 hours,

-• When carrying out manipulation, the staff and the patient should not talk.
+• During the procedure, the staff and the patient should not talk.

-After insertion of the needle into the joint cavity, the maximum amount of joint fluid must be aspirated, which already contributes to some analgesic effect (intraarticular pressure decreases, synovial fluid from the cavity removes the mechanical and biochemical inducers of inflammation), and also frees the place for subsequent administration of the drug substance.
+After inserting the needle into the joint cavity, it is necessary to aspirate the maximum amount of synovial fluid, which already contributes to some analgesic effect (intra-articular pressure decreases, mechanical and biochemical inducers of inflammation are removed from the cavity with the synovial fluid), and also frees up space for the subsequent administration of the drug.

-According to HJ Kreder and co-authors (1994), the negative effect of intra-articular injections of glucocorticosteroids in rabbits was potentiated by their motor activity.
-After intra-articular injection of depot forms of glucocorticosteroids, it is advisable for some time not to burden the joint, since the observance of the rest period after injection contributes to a more pronounced and long-lasting effect.
+According to HJ Kreder et al. (1994), the negative effect of intra-articular glucocorticosteroid injections in rabbits was potentiated by their motor activity.
+After intra-articular administration of depot forms of glucocorticosteroids, it is advisable not to load the joint for some time, since observing a period of rest after the injection contributes to a more pronounced and prolonged effect.

-Since studies on animals have demonstrated the ability of glucocorticosteroids to damage articular cartilage, and frequent intra-articular injections of depot forms of glucocorticosteroids are associated with the destruction of intraarticular tissues, injections are not recommended to be performed more than 3-4 times a year.
-However N.W.
-Balch and co-authors (1977) who retrospectively assessed radiographs of joints after repeated injections for 4-15 years, argued that the rational use of repeated injections of these drugs does not lead to an acceleration in the progression of the disease due to radiography.
+Since animal studies have demonstrated the ability of glucocorticosteroids to damage articular cartilage, and frequent intra-articular injections of depot forms of glucocorticosteroids are associated with the destruction of intra-articular tissues, injections are not recommended to be administered more often than 3-4 times a year.
+However, H.W.
+Balch et al. (1977), who retrospectively evaluated joint radiographs after repeated injections over a period of 4-15 years, argued that rational use of repeated injections of these drugs does not lead to an acceleration of disease progression according to radiographic data.

-Complications of the local therapy of glucocorticosteroids can be divided into intraarticular and extraarticular:
+Complications of local glucocorticosteroid therapy can be divided into intra-articular and extra-articular:

-• ineffective intra-articular GCS-therapy due to the resistance of joint tissues to glucocorticosteroids is observed in 1-10% of patients.
-It is believed that the mechanism of this process is based on the lack of GC receptors in the inflamed synovial tissue,
+• Ineffectiveness of intra-articular GCS therapy due to resistance of joint tissues to glucocorticosteroids is observed in 1-10% of patients.
+It is believed that the mechanism of this process is based on a deficiency of GK receptors in the inflamed synovial tissue,

-• osteoporosis and bone-cartilage destruction.
-JL Hollander, analyzing the results of long-term treatment of 200 patients, along with a good clinical effect, observed rapid progression of osteoporosis in 16% of patients, articular cartilage erosion in 4% and an increase in bone destruction of articular surfaces in 3%
+• osteoporosis and osteochondral destruction.
+JL Hollander, analyzing the results of long-term treatment of 200 patients, along with a good clinical effect, observed rapid progression of osteoporosis in 16% of patients, erosion of articular cartilage in 4% and an increase in bone destruction of articular surfaces in 3% of patients,

-• infection of the joint cavity with the subsequent development of purulent arthritis; the most common infection occurs in the knee joint, as a rule, signs of inflammation appear 3 days after the injection.
+• infection of the joint cavity with subsequent development of purulent arthritis; most often, infection occurs in the knee joint, as a rule, signs of inflammation appear 3 days after the injection.

-• Atrophy of the skin at the injection site occurs when the drug enters the extraarticular tissues and is noted mainly after injections of glucocorticosteroids into small joints: jaw, interphalangeal, metacarpophalangeal; describes atrophy of the skin after injections into the knee joint;
+• skin atrophy at the injection site occurs when the drug enters extra-articular tissues and is observed mainly after injections of glucocorticosteroids into small joints: jaw, interphalangeal, metacarpophalangeal; skin atrophy has been described after injections into the knee joint;

-• linear hypopigmentation with proximal proliferation from the joint;
+• linear hypopigmentation extending proximally from the joint;

-• periarticular calcification - can join the atrophy of the skin over the joints,
+• periarticular calcification - may be accompanied by atrophy of the skin over the joints,

 • tissue granulomatous reactions,